Sonny97/Learn-Git/README.md

 1 - Find a task that has a score and you feel confortable developing.<br/>
 2 - Make sure all the info you need to develop it is available to you, if not ask the team.<br/>
 3 - assign the task to yourself and set it on the "To do" or "Doing" columns depending on when you will actually start.<br/>
-4 - create a new branch from the 'develop' branch named this way:
+4 - create a new branch from the 'develop' branch named this way:<br />
         'feature/description' for additions
         'bugfix/description' for bugfixes
         'enhancement/description' for improvements